Skip to main content

 Getting Started in Photoshop

-1. In Photoshop, close any files you have open to ensure a clean workspace.
+1. In Photoshop, close any files you have open.

 2. Go to File > Open or hit Cmd–O (Mac) or CTRL–O (Windows).